 Treatment for severe burns is expensive, requiring multiple surgeries and procedures to ensure your body heals properly.
 This can cost a pretty penny, even if you have good insurance.
 No one should be left drowning in debt on top of having to heal from a severe burn.
 That is why, if your burn was due to someone else’s negligence, a claim may be your best bet to financial recovery.

 Burns are some of the most severe injuries you can suffer, and many victims are often left with high medical bills and no way to pay them.
 Without proper legal representation, these victims may be left without any way to pay their bills, heal, or get back to work and their normal, day-to-day lives.
 Thankfully, that’s where we at The Lenahan Law Firm come in.
-We specialize in severe injuries, meaning we have the skillset to tackle your claim and get you the compensation you deserve.
+We specialize in severe injuries, meaning we have the skillset to tackle your claim and work toward getting you the compensation you deserve.

 Our team of Dallas injury attorneys have decades of combined experience representing injured clients and have the legal knowledge you need to uncover who is responsible for your injuries and how to get compensation.
 We only take on a handful of cases at a time to ensure that your case gets the time and care it needs.
 In addition, we do not believe in adding to your financial burdens, which is why we offer each potential client a free consultation and work on a contingency fee basis.
 This means we will not accept a dime of your money unless with win your claim.
 If you or someone you love suffered a catastrophic burn due to someone else’s negligence, call our office at (214) 295-1008 today.